Skip to main content

 A compromised third-party vendor may lead to multiple risks that can be split into five major categories:

-• Operational risks — Cybercriminals may target your internal systems and the services you use.
+• Operational risks — Cybercriminals could target your internal systems and the services you use.
 This can lead to partial interruptions of your operations or even halt them altogether.

 • Reputational risks — Having your valuable data and systems compromised is a red flag for your partners and customers.
 There’s no guarantee that you’ll be able to fully recover your reputation after a severe cybersecurity incident.